What Comes First?

 A husband and wife are going to “open houses” as they are casually looking to downsize from their “character home” to a smaller, newer property.
 They made many enjoyable improvements over the years to their home, but the work was overwhelming.
 They came across the “perfect house” and they loved it.
 Because this home was new on the market, the agent explained there was a lot of interest in it.
 Trying to contain their excitement, they asked the agent (a longtime friend) to take a look at their old home and tell them what it was worth.
 The agent proceeded to do a broker price opinion (BPO) and came back to them with his analysis – “It’s worth about $225,000 and I can sell it within 60 days.”

 The couple decided that they should go ahead and buy the new home.
 They said, “We’ll worry about the old house later”, and made the purchase without a home sale contingency.
 They moved into the new home, put their old home up for sale, and lived happily ever…Wait!
 It did not end quite that well.
-As you have probably already guessed the old house did not sell for what the agent thought, and it did not sell within 60 days.
-It took almost 2 years to find a buyer and by the time they did, they were so sick of taking care of it and paying the operating expenses and a mortgage they had taken out to fund the new house, they accepted an offer far below what they expected.
+As you may have guessed, the old house did not sell for what the agent thought, and it did not sell within 60 days.
+Almost two years of mortgage and upkeep payments later, they accepted an offer far below what they expected.

 As you read this account, you can clearly see what they failed to do to protect themselves at the time.
 In part, you can see it because you have the benefit of looking at this situation from an objective point of view.
 Would they have done the same thing if they had it to do all again?
 It is easy to second guess the situation.
-I have seen this scenario play out this way many times over the years.
+Each year, similar scenarios play out this way many times throughout the United States.

 It Pays To Plan